Keller UMC Resource Center

 Skills: Ability to lift up to 50 lbs.
 Would also be helpful to have a truck and trailer hitch.

-For more information on the KUMC Resource Center and Food Pantry, contact Pastor Page Hines or call the church offices at 817-431-1332.
+Thank you to everyone who has already made a monetary contribution, volunteered to serve and prayed for the success of our mission.
+For more information on the KUMC Resource Center and Food Pantry, contact Pastor Page Hines or Cathy Dill at the church offices at 817-431-1332.

 How the Resource Center Came to Be

 Keller United Methodist Church is committed to serving and connecting our congregation and our neighbors in ways that build healthy communities.
 The Ministry Council of Keller UMC committed in the fall of 2017 to creating a new ministry, connecting our neighbors with resources as an additional way to fulfill our mission of sharing Christ’s love.
-The plans for the Resource Center include opening a food pantry to assist those who are unserved or underserved in our community, and to provide GED and ESL classes on-site through Tarrant County College.
-We will also connect our neighbors who come to the Resource Center for food with resources and partner agencies to address other needs.
+The plans for the Resource Center included opening a food pantry to assist those who are unserved or underserved in our community, and to provide GED and ESL classes on-site through Tarrant County College.
+The Resource Center would also connect our neighbors who come to the Resource Center for food with resources and partner agencies to address other needs.

 Our church family responded with a large Christmas Eve offering dedicated to this new ministry.
-There was a discovery phase early in the year in which we assessed the Hallelujah Center and determined the renovations needed to be prepared for this ministry.
-Work began in the spring and continues now, moving into the finishing touches.
-The Resource Center opened to the public on October 9.
+There was a discovery phase in which we assessed the Hallelujah Center and determined the renovations needed to be prepared for this ministry.
+Work began in the spring of 2018 and The Resource Center opened to the public on October 9, 2018.